funksft/pingus/readme.txt

 We are bored in the city.

+There is no hacienda anymore.
 A hacienda must be built.